SEND Information Report

-We currently employ 5 HLTAs and a range of Teaching Assistants at Levels 2, 3 and 4.
-In addition we have 2 Learning Mentors.
+We currently employ 26 Teaching Assistants and also have 2 Learning Mentors.

 How do we evaluate whether support is effective?

 Monitoring progress is an integral part of teaching and leadership at Springwell Community College.
-Students, staff and parents/carers are involved in reviewing the impact of interventions for students with SEN.
+Students, staff and parents/carers are involved in reviewing the impact of interventions for students with SEND.

 At the start of any intervention, it is agreed what is expected to be different as a result of the provision.
 A baseline is recorded and this is used to compare the impact both during and at the end of the agreed provision.

 How will parents/carers know how their child is doing?

 There are four data reporting points per year that indicate a students progress towards their target grades.
 Students will receive these progress statements and one full academic report throughout the year.
 Student progress is monitored by the student progress leaders, the assistant headteacher - curriculum and the SENDCO.
 All students will also have a form tutor meeting and a parents evening each year.

 In addition, students with an EHCP or statement of SEN will also have a statutory annual review that is shared with the local authority and other relevant agencies.